Join us June 16 for the 2026 Clark Fork Cleanup Field Tour & BBQ! Click for info.

 2040 - 2044: Monitoring and maintenance; est. total cost: $2.45 million

-Phase 7: This is the next downstream Phase that has not been completed (except for Phase 4B, described below).
+Phase 7: (Completed Dec.
+2025) This is the next downstream Phase that as of 2023 had not been completed, except for Phase 4B, described below.
 This phase is also a priority because it has high public use (Racetrack Pond).

 Phases 13 /14: Phase 13 includes Arrowstone Park in Deer Lodge which has high public use.
 Phase 14 is a small area contiguous with Phase 13.
-These Phases will be completed concurrently with Phases 10 /11.
+These Phases will be completed concurrently with Phases 10 & 11 (now Phases 10-12)

 Phases 10, 11 & 12: These phases have the highest risk of contamination reaching the river, based on erosion rates, and are considered to pose the most acute risk to aquatic habitat.
 They also have “relatively high” amounts of contamination, so completing these Phases earlier results in “substantial progress” toward the overall cleanup.
 Work in these phases would share a single infrastructure of haul roads as they can all be accessed from Sager Lane.